Yes. On Oct.1, Union Gas decreased the rates our customers pay. Rate changes include:

 Delivery costs - Delivery costs include the information on the "Delivery" and "Delivery price adjustment" lines on your bill and reflect the cost of delivering natural gas to your business as well as an adjustment to make up the difference between our forecast and actual delivery rates from prior periods.

-Storage costs - Storage costs include the information on the "Storage" and "Storage price adjustment" lines on your bill and reflect the cost of storing natural gas so it's available when you need it.
+Storage costs - Storage costs include the information on the "Storage" and "Storage price adjustment" lines on your bill and reflect the cost of storing natural gas so it is available when you need it.

 Monthly Charge - The fixed monthly charge partially covers the cost of maintaining a safe and reliable natural gas distribution system.
 It includes things like meter reading, customer services and 24-hour emergency response.

-Union Gas buys natural gas supplies from the market and we pay other pipeline companies to transport the gas into our distribution system in Ontario from where it's produced.
+Union Gas buys natural gas supplies from the market and we pay other pipeline companies to transport the gas into our distribution system in Ontario from where it’s produced.
 We adjust the rates we charge our customers for these items quarterly to reflect changes in market prices, which are passed through to our customers without mark-up.
-In addition, there are adjustments for the difference between our forecast for natural gas and natural gas transportation market prices and actual costs, from prior periods.
+The largest contribution to the current change is a decrease in the price we expect to pay for natural gas supplies in the coming year.
+In addition, there are adjustments for the difference between our forecast for natural gas storage and natural gas transportation market prices and actual costs, from prior periods

-The combined impact of these changes for business customers in southern Ontario is an increase of about $1,311 per year.
+The combined impact of these changes for business customers in southern Ontario is a decrease of about $1,696 per year.

-The combined impact of these changes for business customers in northeastern Ontario is about $1,689 a year and there is a decrease in northwestern Ontario of about $77 per year.
+The combined impact of these changes for business customers in northeastern Ontario is a decrease of about $2,793 a year and there is a decrease in northwestern Ontario of about $874 per year.

 The southern, northeast and northwest areas of the province are each served by different natural gas supply basins and transportation pipelines.
 We buy these services from the market and pass the cost through to our customers.
 Because the market costs for these services can vary by location, the costs our customers pay can also differ by location.